AI Security Overview

 Who trains/finetunes the model?

-• The supplier: you need to prevent obtaining a poisoned model by proper supply chain mangement (selecting a proper supplier and making sure you use the actual model), including assuring that: the supplier prevents development-time model poisoning including data poisoning and obtainubg poisoned data.
+• The supplier: you need to prevent obtaining a poisoned model by proper supply chain mangement (selecting a proper supplier and making sure you use the actual model), including assuring that: the supplier prevents development-time model poisoning including data poisoning and obtaining poisoned data.
 If the remaining risk for data poisoning cannot be accepted, performing post-training countermeasures can be an option - see POISONROBUSTMODEL.

 • You: you need to prevent development-time model poisoning which includes model poisoning, data poisoning and obtaining poisoned data